MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.PPT.IOS.RehearseView.RehearsalSummaryPage

 Event is triggered when summary page has finished loading.
 This event helps us capture the performance of the summary page.
 It tells how much time it takes for the rehearsal summary service page to load on the client.
-It is required to keep the feature performant.
+It's required to keep the feature performant.

 The following fields are collected: